Discovering Elementary Discourse Units in Textual Data Using Canonical Correlation Analysis: Evaluating the EDUs

 Semantic Textual Similarity (STS) refers to the task of determining the degree of similarity between two pieces of text based on their underlying meaning.
 The fundamental concept in the design of STS models is to extract semantic information, understand the relationship between them and output a score based on the nature of the relationship.
 This core concept behind STS serves as a cornerstone for various tasks in NLP, such as document summarization, textual entailment and many more.

-The two-view setting, where we apply this interpretation of CCA to generate a latent state, is one where obtaining unlabeled samples is easy whereas labeled samples are scarce.
-Its ability to support unlabeled datasets opens up an array of applications where they can be applied.
-To strengthen and validate the learned latent state under a two-view setting in textual data, experiments were performed on the Automatic Short Answer Grading(ASAG) task.
-The reason to opt for the ASAG task is that it typically involves a small and domain-specific dataset that is not enough to provide training in deep learning based models.
+To strengthen and validate the learned EDUs under a two-view setting in textual data, experiments were performed on three textual similarity tasks from SemEval Semantic Textual Similarity (STS) challenges (2012-2017).
+Although STS tasks are considered standardized datasets for textual similarity, the model was also tested on the Automatic Short Answer Grading(ASAG) task.
 ASAG is used to assess and grade short answers submitted by students.
-These systems are designed to analyze the content, structure, and relevance of the answers and provide a score.
+These systems analyze the content, structure, and relevance of the answers and provide a score.
 The ASAG task resembles the semantic textual similarity task as both tasks output a degree of similarity between two pieces of text.
+The ASAG task was chosen as it typically involves a small and domain-specific dataset that is not enough to provide training in deep learning based models.